HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/allon_sensor_tflm_freertos_2/README.md

 The second version from Himax [here](https://github.com/stevehuang82/for_wildlife_ai/tree/main/allon_sensor_tflm_freertos)

-Email of 8/4/25 includes this:
+Steve's email of 8/4/25 includes this:

 1. Configure HM0360 to 640x480 10 fps(Context A) when WE2 is in all-on mode.